Grief & travel: practical ideas for how to heal and cope on the road.

 So, we used my phone to research the quickest way back.
 It was such a simple thing to do.
 She was very grateful, and I was happy to help.
 We both walked away feeling better.

 Walking and hiking are my go-to’s when l am feeling stressed, frazzled or overwhelmed.
-They help me to be more mindful.
+They help me to be more present & mindful.

 Walking always improves my mood.
-And I appreciate the meditative aspect of it, especially when I am walking somewhere breathtakingly beautiful like the Cornwall Coast.
+And I appreciate the meditative aspect of it, especially when I am walking somewhere breathtakingly beautiful like Cornwall.

 On a side note, if you love to walk or hike then you will love Cornwall.
 The South West Coast Path that runs the entire coastline of Cornwall is said to be one of the best walks in the world.
 I whole-heartedly agree!